We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Read on to find out more about topical creams for ED, whether they work, and potential risks.
+Read on to learn more about topical creams for ED, whether they work, and potential risks.

-ED is a condition where a person cannot engage in satisfying sexual intercourse because the penis is unable to achieve or maintain an erection.
+ED is a condition in which a person cannot achieve or maintain an erection.

-Although topical alprostadil is available in some countries, the FDA do not currently approve this cream.
+Although topical alprostadil is available in some countries, the FDA does not currently approve the cream.

-According to the safety instructions of one topical cream for ED, some common side effects from product use include:
+According to safety information for alprostadil, some common side effects include: